 The Battle of Galați (Tri-Service Operation) took place in 1918.
 Jan 12–22, 1918.

-Who won the Battle of Galați (Tri-Service Operation)?
+What was the outcome of the Battle of Galați (Tri-Service Operation)?

 The Romania were victorious against the Bolshevized Russian Forces.